andrewtrotman/JASSjr/README.md

 Alternatively `go build` can be used to produce binaries.
 Though the names of these will conflict with the C++ versions

 ## Other ##
-The interpreted languages include a shebang and can be executed directly e.g.
+Many languages include a shebang and can be executed directly e.g.

     ./JASSjr_index.py <filename>

 and

     ./JASSjr_search.py

+for languages in which a binary is also produced this will typically run an unoptimised developer build.
+A full list can be obtained by running `git grep --no-recursive '^#!/usr/bin/env'`

 # Evaluation #
 * Indexing the TREC WSJ collection of 173,252 documents takes less than 20 seconds on my Mac (3.2 GHz Intel Core i5).